Three Unusual Heartburn Triggers

 NSAIDs, or non-steroidal anti-inflammatory drugs, are designed to reduce fever and treat inflammation.
 Ibuprofen and naproxen are two common NSAIDs.
 No matter what inflammation condition one can name, the odds are good that this over the counter medication has been prescribed to treat that condition.
 Whether it is arthritis or the common headache, NSAIDs are everywhere.
 In 2001, there were over 70 million prescriptions for NSAIDs just in the United States alone.

 The success of NSAIDs isn't very surprising in that, for most people, NSAIDs work extremely well.
 However, the list of potential side effects is a very long one.
 Everything from erectile dysfunction to problems with drug interactions to heartburn have been sited as common side effects.
 Like all drugs, NSAIDs come with risks.
 Natural anti-inflammatory options such as ginger, turmeric and beets stand as a safer and effective option.
-There are also green supplements that include ingredients like beets and ginger which can help, such as All Day Energy Greens from the Institute for Vibrant Living.
+There are also green supplements that include ingredients like beets and ginger which can help.

 Unusual Heartburn Trigger Two-Peppermint